AbrSergey/Easy-Posting/project/readme.txt

 And same here
 '
 '
--But these extra lines at the end of a section will not be counted (because they're between the last line of content and the next trigger
+'//// But these extra lines at the end of a section will not be counted (because they're between the last line of content and 'the next trigger
 '
 '
 '